traffic.algorithms.filters

 Then, a strategy may be applied to fill the NaN values, by default a forward/backward fill.
 Other strategies may be passed, for instance do nothing:

-; or interpolate:lambda x: x.interpolate()
+None; or interpolate:lambda x: x.interpolate().Note

 This method if often more efficient when applied several times with different kernel values.Kernel values may be passed as integers, or list/tuples of integers for cascade of filters: